abeggchr/ui-testing-travel-guide/slides/transscript.md

 *Problem*: Tests build on a certain state.

+*Solution*: Test data is setup in each test, by reading it from some file, such as .json.

 *Requirements":
 * test data setup and management is as close a possible to the test code
 * test do not depend on each other, so their test data is separated / do not depend on shared test data (except reference data)